AlexanderLJankowski/AlexanderLJankowski/README.md

 - locate my github @AlecJankow and other account @AlexanderLeeJankowski
 - I am not a sausage.
-Dont be sausage.
+Dont be a sausage.
 - My Grandfather Sgt.Edwin https://www.duluthnewstribune.com/obituaries/edwin-j-jankowski

 <!---